Vinoo Mankad picked up 12 wickets in the Test. Photo Courtesy – Rahul Mankad.

 Mankad magic on a placid track

 Carr called correctly and England batted on a true first day track.
 There were moments when Dick Spooner, the wicket keeper doubling up as opening batsman, and Jack Robertson batted as if a big score was on the cards.
-However, some exceptional bowling by Mankad – on a largely unhelpful wicket – restricted them to a modest 224 for five at the end of the first day.
+However, some exceptional bowling by Mankad – on a largely unhelpful wicket – restricted them to a modest 224 for 5 at the end of the first day.

 The death of King George VI – the monarch so excellently portrayed by Colin Firth in The King’s Speech – made the administrators tweak the arrangements and convert the second scheduled day of play into the Rest Day.
 WhenEngland resumed their innings after the longish break, Mankad ran through the lower order and the visitors could manage just 42 more.
 The loop and flight, uncannily always on or just outside the off stump, lured four batsmen out of their crease to be stumped by Sen – Graveney, Carr, Malcolm Hilton and Statham all deceived by the inviting trajectory and stranded down the track.
-Robertson, who resisted for four and a half hours for 77, was induced into misjudging the length and pushing a return catch brilliantly held by the bowler.
-Mankad’s analysis of eight for 55 was testimony to his class, underlined further by a near-perfect batting wicket.
+Robertson, who resisted for four-and-a-half hours for 77, was induced into misjudging the length and pushing a return catch brilliantly held by the bowler.
+Mankad’s analysis of 8 for 55 was testimony to his class, underlined further by a near-perfect batting wicket.
 Most of his battles were won in the air – a lesson that holds good even today when the tweakers increasingly push it through and are often overly pampered by dustbowls that turn square from the first session.

 There was a sense of expectation in the air and excitement in the temporarily attached makeshift stands of Chepauk – brim-full to their 25000 capacity.
 The Indians had got a whiff of the long-awaited Test win, and it showed in the way the batsmen approached their task.